ronv/sidey/_posts/2019-04-12-proxy-as-the-way-of-metaprogramming-in-js.md

 <script src="https://gist.github.com/patrykboch/c29bb0a5faacee9c1548c23eb4eff44b.js"></script>

-Ruby (with non-specified _default_value_) produces the errors, code executions throw.
-Imagine working on a big JS project and a small property typo breaks an app - because of _undefined_ instead of the _key not found_ throw - don’t know why and where since there are lots of possibly places for _undefined_ (debugging undefined may take a long time).
+Ruby produces the error throw, JS returns `undefined`.
+Imagine working on a big JS project and a small property typo breaks an app - because of `undefined` instead of the _key not found_ throw - don’t know why and where since there are lots of possibly places for `undefined` (debugging undefined may take a long time).
 Luckily the ES6+ standard gives a solution to this via built-in Proxies objects.

 Since the release of ES6, JS is known as fully reflective programming language as the Reflection API has been advanced.

 >Reflection is the ability of a computer program to examine, introspect, and modify its own structure and behavior at runtime.

-That means that a program can process itself on the three noted levels.
+That means a program can process itself on the three noted levels.
 Please note ES5 has provided the ability to reflective introspection and self-modification: `Object.keys()` for introspection or `Object#delete` for self-modification - all `Object.*` methods are taken as reflective for metaprogramming, but neither they nor other ES5 features support the third level of reflection - _behavioral level_ and it was the reason for introducing proxies in ES6 that change built-in language operations.

 > The Proxy object is used to define custom behavior for fundamental operations (e.g. property lookup, assignment, enumeration, function invocation, etc). [(official docs)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Meta_programming)

-Using proxies is a manner for virtualizing objects eg. a POJO.
+Using proxies is a manner for virtualizing objects eg. POJOs.
 Virtualized object peeks the same as a given object, and any operation on a given one directs to an already created virtualized by a proxy object.
 By virtualization, we can take control of standard methods default behavior by intercepting invocations and re-defining them.

 <script src="https://gist.github.com/patrykboch/cf189feaad1e574d01194ff9d9a04a31.js"></script>

 Nothing special above, virtualization of the object and the property lookup without invoking any operations (see: [no-op forwarding](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy#No-op_forwarding_proxy)).
-If you add a property for an object, the same property for a proxy object will be added.
-Some kind of a symlink, but proxies are built for intercepting the low-level operations on the target object indeed.
-The first argument for the Proxy is a target, the second is a handler.
+If you add a property for an object, the same property for a proxy object is added.
+Kinda symlink, but proxies are built for intercepting the low-level operations on the target object indeed.
+The first argument for the `Proxy` constructor is target, the second is handler.

 ## Error instead of _undefined_
-_...when accessing non-existent property with the `get()` trap._
+_...when accessing non-existent property with the `get` trap._

 Let's figure out a problem mentioned at the beginning of the article.
-How we can change the default behoaviour that ends with _undefined_ instead of code execution error like in Ruby or Python?
+How we can change the default behoaviour that ends with `undefined` instead of code execution error like in Ruby or Python?
 At the beggining let's describe the default behaviour with a proxy object:

 <script src="https://gist.github.com/patrykboch/d069e35aaf76b55c5f75ffe6a35eef34.js"></script>